Amertastic/Applied-Data-Science-Capstone/README.md

 ### Data Collection Overview

-The Data Collection Overview for this project involved gathering SpaceX launch data using the SpaceX REST API.
-Specifically, the endpoint api.spacexdata.com/v4/launches/past was used to obtain past launch data.
-The requests library was used to perform a get request and the resulting response was in the form of a JSON.
-The json_normalize function was used to convert this structured data into a flat table, which was then converted into a Pandas dataframe for further visualization and analysis.
-Additionally, Python's BeautifulSoup package was used to web scrape HTML tables containing Falcon 9 launch records, which were also converted into Pandas dataframes.
-Data wrangling techniques such as filtering out Falcon 1 launches, dealing with null values, and gathering specific data for each ID number were applied to ensure the dataset was clean and meaningful.
-The resulting dataset was used for analysis and prediction.
+Overview for this project involved obtaining SpaceX launch data using the SpaceX REST API.
+The API provided information about past launches, including rocket used, payload delivered, launch and landing specifications, and landing outcomes.
+A get request was made using the requests library to obtain the launch data, which was then converted into a JSON format using the .json() method.
+The JSON data was then normalized using the json_normalize function to convert it into a flat table format, suitable for further analysis.
+In addition to the API, the Python BeautifulSoup package was used for web scraping related Wiki pages to gather Falcon 9 launch records, which were then parsed and converted into a Pandas data frame for analysis.

+### Data Wrangling

+During the Data Wrangling process, the gathered data was transformed into a clean dataset that provided meaningful data on the situation being addressed.
+This involved addressing issues such as null values and filtering out Falcon 1 launches.
+Identification numbers were also converted into actual data by using the API to target specific endpoints to gather data for each ID number.
+Null values in the PayloadMass column were replaced with the mean, while the LandingPad column with null values was left as is and dealt with later using one hot encoding.
+The end result was a clean and structured dataset suitable for further analysis and modeling.

 <p align="center">
   <img src="https://camo.githubusercontent.com/9141210ace06c3858dcd22dbb06deefbe8a5f65c973b2248b91a04f8e1081bf9/68747470733a2f2f63662d636f75727365732d646174612e73332e75732e636c6f75642d6f626a6563742d73746f726167652e617070646f6d61696e2e636c6f75642f49424d446576656c6f706572536b696c6c734e6574776f726b2d445330373031454e2d536b696c6c734e6574776f726b2f6170692f496d616765732f6c616e64696e675f312e676966">